What to look for in a Financial Advisor

 Before meeting your FA

 The first meeting with your FA will most likely be a get-to-know-you session.
-Before you meet your FA, you can facilitate the process by thinking through your financial goals and needs.
-Some questions that you might want to ask yourself include:
+It may be helpful to reflect on your financial objectives and requirements prior to this meet up.
+Some questions that you may want to ask yourself include:

 - Is your income protected in the event of illness or accident?